bala-vignesh-8133/Face_Detection/README.md

-# One-Shot Face Recognition System
+# One-Shot Face Recognition System bala tha pooley

 A face recognition system using the **Matrix/Vector Distance method** with 128-dimensional embedding vectors and Euclidean distance calculations.